AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 As illustrated by Figure 5, oxygen and nitrogen are less soluble in water as temperature increases.
 As described in the Methods section, the subteam began to evaluate the change in gas solubility at different temperatures, by evaluating differences in bubble formation.

 ### Analysis of Literature
-Through conceptual analysis and algebraic manipulation, Equations 3-7 combine to form an estimation of a gas’ solubility in water in an apparatus as illustrated in Figure 1.
+Through conceptual analysis and algebraic manipulation, Equations 3-7 combine to form an estimation of a gas’ solubility in water in the subteam's prototype apparatus.
 The following paragraphs describe this process.
 All relevant variables have been defined in the Literature Review section.

 The pressure relevant to Henry's Law (i.e. the pressure of a gas above a liquid, in [Equation 3](#Equation-3)) is the pressure *within* a bubble [(Averill & Eldredge)](https://2012books.lardbucket.org/books/principles-of-general-chemistry-v1.0/s17-04-effects-of-temperature-and-pre.html).
 $$ C = k P $$